 My toes catch the ground and I tend to trip

-My lower leg and ankle are swollen
+My lower leg is swollen and I have a swollen ankle.

 My left foot sticks out about 50 degrees